DavideGalilei/piltover/README.md

 An experimental Telegram server written from scratch in Python.

 ## TODO
-- Fix ping issues: TDesktop deadlocks after several minutes
+- [ ] Fix ping issues: TDesktop and WebK deadlocks after several minutes
-- Give correct `msg_id`/`seq_no` according to the [Telegram specification](https://core.telegram.org/mtproto/description#message-identifier-msg-id)
+- [x] Done in [b855f70](https://github.com/DavideGalilei/piltover/commit/b855f70037cff84b025087023ef152a0471486ca) ~~Give correct `msg_id`/`seq_no` according to the [Telegram specification](https://core.telegram.org/mtproto/description#message-identifier-msg-id)~~
-- A Websocket proxy for Telegram Web (WebZ / WebK).
-A work in progress temporary implementation is in `tools/websocket_proxy.js`
+- [x] ~~A Websocket proxy for Telegram Web (WebZ / WebK).
+A work in progress temporary implementation is in `tools/websocket_proxy.js`~~
-- Updates handling: `pts` / `qts` / etc...
+- [ ] Updates handling: `pts` / `qts` / etc...
-- Refactor the TL de/serialization module, the code is messy (e.g. make custom boxed types for List/int/str/bytes)
+- [ ] Refactor the TL de/serialization module, the code is messy (e.g. make custom boxed types for List/int/str/bytes)
-- Refactor the server `authorize()` method
+- [ ] Refactor the server `authorize()` method
-- Support multiple server keys, to automatically switch to [RSA_PAD](https://core.telegram.org/mtproto/auth_key#presenting-proof-of-work-server-authentication) for official clients, whilst keeping clients like pyrogram/telethon working with the old method.
+- [ ] Support multiple server keys, to automatically switch to [RSA_PAD](https://core.telegram.org/mtproto/auth_key#presenting-proof-of-work-server-authentication) for official clients, whilst keeping clients like pyrogram/telethon working with the old method.
 Currently handled manually in `server.py`: `old = False`
-- Support TL from multiple layers, and layer-based handlers.
+- [ ] Support TL from multiple layers, and layer-based handlers.
 Add fallbacks eventually
-- Add a `tests` folder with patched pyrogram/telethon/* clients and assertions
+- [ ] Add a `tests` folder with patched pyrogram/telethon/* clients and assertions
-- Use custom exceptions instead of python assertions: `assert` statements are disabled in python -O, leading to missing important checks
+- [ ] Use custom exceptions instead of python assertions: `assert` statements are disabled in python -O, leading to missing important checks
-- Add missing security checks, e.g. check of `g_a`/`g_b`
+- [ ] Add missing security checks, e.g. check of `g_a`/`g_b`
-- Refactor the `main.py` code, and use a database for auth keys/messages/users/updates (probably with SQLAlchemy and alambic due to reliable database migrations)
+- [ ] Refactor the `main.py` code, and use a database for auth keys/messages/users/updates (probably with SQLAlchemy and alambic due to reliable database migrations)
-- Improve README
-- MTProxy support maybe?
+- [ ] MTProxy support maybe?
 Obfuscation is already implemented, so why not
-- HTTP/UDP support?
+- [ ] HTTP/UDP support?
 Probably Telegram itself forgot those exist
-- Switch to hypercorn for the tcp server maybe?
+- [ ] Switch to hypercorn for the tcp server maybe?
+- [ ] Improve README

 # Purpose
 This project is currently not meant to be used to host custom Telegram instances, as most **security measures are <ins>currently</ins> barely in place**.
 For now, it can be used by MTProto clients developers to understand why their code fails, whereas Telegram just closes the connection with a -404 code.